Hello,

 What do you consider your crowning achievement?” asked the interviewer.
 Spontaneously I envisioned a combination of The Leaning Tower of Pisa and “The Cat in the Hat.”
 Above my head is a beautiful, towering and precarious stack of faces, flowers and crowns belonging to the likes of Cleopatra, Popes, Charlemagne, Balinese dancers, Queen Elizabeth and Biggie Smalls.
 A favorite wedding photo forms the base of the tower that is filled with loved ones and new acquaintances.
 My crowning achievement is to see myself as I am and to help other women see themselves in their full beauty and power.

-Fearless Footballer, by Nell Merlino
+Fearless Footballer,, by Nell Merlino

 Silvia Zaragoza played football (soccer) with the Mexican national team at COPA 71, the pioneering unofficial Women’s World Cup held in Mexico City in August 1971.
 As a child, Silvia’s father forbade her from playing football, saying that girls were created to stay in the home.
 If he caught her playing, he would shout and hit her.
-Silvia became the star of the Mexican team at a monumental tournament, with lavish sponsorship, extensive TV coverage, merchandise on every street corner and with crowds of over attendance exceeding 100,000 for every match.
-And it is most likely that you have never heard of this tournament (unless you’ve seen the documentary Copa 71 narrated by Serena Williams).
-In her portrait, Silvia wears a crown of flowers that flows from Our Lady of Guadalupe, also known as the Empress of the Americas, Patroness of Latin America and the Queen of Mexico.
+Silvia became the star of the Mexican team at a monumental tournament, with lavish sponsorship, extensive TV coverage, merchandise of every street corner and crowds of over 100,000 for every match.
+And it is most likely that you have never heard of this tournament (unless you’ve also seen the documentary Copa 71 narrated by Serena Williams) In her portrait, Silvia wears a crown of flowers that flows from Our Lady of Guadalupe, also known as the Empress of the Americas, Patroness of Latin America and the Queen of Mexico.

 If you are interested in purchasing one of the pieces on display, please see me or be in touch by text 646-549-0854.